Risk Management

 Risk Management Policy

-Risk management is a major topic of the insurance industry.
-We have set strict risk management as a business goal of concern, and established and periodically reviewed the risk management policy.
-The policy clearly defines overall risk management goals and strategies, organization and duties, capital adequacy assessment, risk appetite and limit, and identifies material risk categories and management processes.
-Besides matching the trend of Enterprise Risk Management (ERM), it is also the basis for establishing regulations, mechanisms, and implementation practices.
+Risk management is a major issue in the operations of the insurance industry.
+KGI Life has incorporated strict risk management into the business goals requiring regular follow-ups, and has established and periodically reviewed the Risk Management Policy, which serves as the highest guiding principle for internal risk management mechanisms.
+The Policy clearly stipulates overall risk management goals and strategies, organization and duties, capital adequacy assessment, risk appetite and limits, and identifies major risk categories and management processes.
+In addition to complying with the trend of Enterprise Risk Management (ERM), it is also the basis for establishing regulations, mechanisms, and implementation practices.

 Market Risk